kriszyp/xstyle/README.md

 right to apply.
 For example, if we defined a property <code>custom</code>, than it our definition would be applied for <code>custom-foo</code> as well as <code>custom</code>.

-### var - Variables
+### var - Variable Properties

-Properties can be used as variables that can be referenced from other properties in CSS stylesheets.
+Properties can be defined as variables that can be referenced from other properties in CSS stylesheets.
 For many, this concept may be very familiar from CSS preprocessors, and the recent addition in modern browsers according to the W3C specification.
 To create a variable property, we define our property by assigning it <code>var</code>.
 For